 It also inaugurated a response to a challenge from Dana Point Yacht Club’s ‘Dana Belles Race’, the only race for women in the area at the time.
 One boat from BCYC, after competing in the Dana Belles race, raved about the excitement and spirited competition of that first event, sparking more interest by many other gals at BCYC.

 Soon after, the ‘WORS’ (subsequently named WORSA Regatta) began with seven local yacht clubs running races and supporting women in a series of PHRF events.
 They were Bahia Corinthian, Balboa, Capistrano Bay, Dana Point, Newport Harbor, South Shore and Voyagers Yacht Clubs.
 The Association of Orange Coast Yacht Clubs (AOCYC) donated a WORSA Overall Perpetual Trophy.

-Recently, in March 2015, WORSA membership voted to change their name to WSA-OC, Women’s Sailing Association – Orange County, to better reflect the organization’s desire to serve our members and community.
-The organization is expanding the mission of the group to support women sailors of all stripes; racers, cruisers, day-sailors, and novices.
-They are also committed to supporting the local community through programs that introduce at-risk youth to sailing and providing education about protecting the marine environment.
+A new Board was elected the following month and in March, 2015, WORSA membership voted to change their name to Women’s Sailing Association – Orange County (WSA-OC), to better reflect the organization’s desire to serve all types of sailors.
+WSA-OC expanded its mission to support women sailors of all stripes; racers, cruisers, day-sailors, and novices.
+WSA-OC is also committed to supporting the local community through programs that introduce at-risk youth to sailing and providing education about protecting the marine environment.

-We publish a monthly newsletter, “The Whistle”, to get the word out on women-in-sailing area activities.
+WSA-OC publishes a monthly e-newsletter, “The Whistle”, to get the word out